appvia/tako/docs/tutorials/simple-nodejs-app-ci-workflow.md

 Also, you'll find that Kev has bootstrapped a Skaffold config file (`skaffold.yaml`).
 If a `skaffold.yaml` file previously existed, then the additional profiles will be added there.

+Our CI pipeline will be using this Skaffold config file to power builds, pushes and deployments.

 ## Iterate on the application and commit

 Iterate on the application as [described here](simple-nodejs-app-workflow.md#iterate-on-the-application).